 In the configuration shown in IPSec client connecting to a VPN on the Internet using VPN pass through, the PC on your internal network runs IPSec VPN client software and connects to a VPN gateway on the Internet.
-The DFL-1000 is configured to pass through IPSec traffic and another DFL-1000 functions as the remote IPSec VPN gateway.
-The remote IPSec VPN gateway could also be any third-party IPSec VPN gateway product.
+One DFL-1000 is configured to pass through IPSec traffic and another DFL-1000 functions as the remote IPSec VPN gateway.